 Minnesota

-In Minnesota, the law regarding rental application fees ensures that landlords can only charge fees that cover the actual cost of screening potential tenants.
+In Minnesota, landlords can only charge fees that cover the actual cost of screening potential tenants according to the state’s rental regulation laws.
 This means that the application fee should only reflect expenses such as credit checks and background checks.
 If a landlord charges more than these costs, they are required to refund the excess amount to the applicant.

 New York